overciuc/final_project_upleveled/README.md

 **Contact Page:**
-Contact page with a simple form, that is able to send emails with a custom domain setup.
+Contact page with a simple form, that is able to send emails from a custom domain.
 ![10 contact_screen](https://user-images.githubusercontent.com/81855159/126962514-e213e675-d98f-49da-8662-5b49f6804bf6.png)